Vahatra

 Partner description

-Vahatra – Malagasy for roots – is a microfinance institution based in Madagascar, whose mission is to combat extreme poverty in the central part of the island.
-The originality of its intervention lies in the fact that it combines savings, credit, social support and mutual health insurance services.
+Vahatra, which means “roots” in Malagasy, is a microfinance institution based in Madagascar whose mission is to fight extreme poverty in the center of the Great Island.
+The originality of its intervention lies in the combination of savings, credit, social support services, and health insurance.

 Country and/or business sector context

-Despite its considerable natural resources, Madagascar has one of the highest poverty rates in the world: 70% of the island’s inhabitants live below the poverty line, 85% of them in rural areas.
-Madagascar’s economy is essentially based on agriculture.
-The country is also highly vulnerable to climate change.
+Despite considerable natural resources, Madagascar has one of the highest poverty rates in the world: 70% of the island’s inhabitants live below the poverty line, including 85% in rural areas.
+Madagascar’s economy relies primarily on agriculture.
+Furthermore, the country is highly vulnerable to climate change.
+In addition, access to financial services remains very limited: only 29% of households benefit from formal financial services, and barely 3% have access to bank loans.

 Partner impact

-Vahatra exclusively targets a population living on less than USD 2/day, mainly women, and agricultural and trade-related activities.
-The MFI supports its customers, both economically and socially, to improve their resilience.
-The association gives these poor people the opportunity to benefit from advice, training and loans, to enable them to develop an income-generating activity.
+Vahatra exclusively targets a population living on less than 2 US dollars a day, focusing primarily on women, agricultural activities, and trade-related activities.
+The MFI supports its clients both economically and socially to improve their resilience.
+The association thus provides these poor populations with the opportunity to benefit from advice, training, and loans, enabling them to develop an income-generating activity.